sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/profile-preferences.md

 # Profile - Preferences

-The *Profile - Preferences* page holds settings for user accounts.
+The *Profile - Preferences* page holds settings per user account.

-When a user account connects to JOC Cockpit for the first time, then the *Default User Account's* preferences are copied to the user's preferences.
+When a user connects to JOC Cockpit for the first time, then the *Default User Account's* preferences are copied to the user's preferences.
 The *Default User Account* is specified from the [Settings - JOC Cockpit](/settings-joc) page.

 ## User Details